label Training & Fitness

 Can You Foam Roll in a Tent or Mountain Hut?

 A full-sized foam roller (33 cm diameter, 60 cm long) is not realistic to carry on a backpacking trip.
-Practical alternatives:
+Practical alternatives for foam rolling on the trail:

 • Massage stick: A 30 cm massage stick weighs 200–300 g and applies similar mechanical benefit to calves, IT band and hamstrings.
 The TriggerPoint FingerStep weighs 230 g.